In order to give you the option to make changes to your plan, Medicare offers open enrollment from October 15th to December 7th each year.

 - How can I find information about plan options?

 Information about the next year’s Medicare plans is released in October, right before the open enrollment period.
-To find general information about your coverage choices, visit How to Get Medicare Coverage
+To find general information about your coverage choices, visit How to Get Medicare Coverage for more information.

 If it is challenging for you to navigate the Medicare website, you can also call 1-800-MEDICARE (633-4227) to get general Medicare information, as well as information about health plans.